Lawrie Thomson

-Lawrence James "Lawrie" Thomson (26 August 1936 – 10 March 2006) was a Scottish footballer who played as a forward.
+Lawrence James Thomson (26 August 1936 – 10 March 2006) was a Scottish footballer who played as a forward.
 He represented Scotland at Youth level.

 Lawrie began his senior career at Scottish Junior club Bo'ness United.
 In 1955 he joined Scottish League club Partick Thistle where he won a 1958 Scottish League Cup runners-up medal.
-Early in 1960 Lawrie moved to English League Carlisle United but returned to Scotland with St Johnstone at the start of the 1960-61 season.
+Early in 1960 Lawrie moved to English League Carlisle United but returned to Scotland with St Johnstone at the start of the 1960–61 season.
 He subsequently moved to Alloa Athletic for the 1962-63 campaign.